Impact of astrophysical effects on the dark matter mass constraint with 21cm intensity mapping

-As we can see in Fig.~\ref{fig:pval_noise_include}, the PS analysis can distinguish dark matter models for $m_{\rm DM}=$ 1\,keV if we have enough integration time, $t_0=5,000$ hours at more than 3 $\sigma$, but for observation time $t_0 = 1,000$ hours, we cannot discriminate the dark matter model of $m_{\rm DM}=1$ keV from the CDM.
-Even in the case with the noise, the CNN analysis is again superior to the PS analysis.
-We see that the CNN can distinguish dark matter models for $m_{\rm DM}=$ 1\,keV even if the integration time is $t_0=500$ hours and for $m_{\rm DM}=$ 2.1\,keV NCDM with $t_0=1,000$ hours.
-Although the system noise in $\delta T_b$ images degrades the performance of both PS and CNN analyses, CNN still provides better performance than the power spectrum.
-The information about the dark matter particle mass for $m_{\rm DM} \le 2.1$\,keV, which cannot be captured by the power spectrum still remains behind the system noise of SKA-MID, and the CNN can successfully extract it.
+As we can see in Fig.~\ref{fig:pval_noise_include}, the PS analysis can distinguish dark matter models for $m_{\rm DM}=$ 1\,keV if we have enough integration time, $t_0=5,000$ hours at more than $2\sigma$, but for observation time $t_0 = 1,000$ hours, we cannot discriminate the dark matter model of $m_{\rm DM}=1$ keV from the CDM.
+Even with the noise, the CNN analysis is again superior to the PS analysis.
+We see that the CNN can distinguish dark matter models for $m_{\rm DM}=$ 1\,keV even if the integration time is $t_0=500$ hours and for $m_{\rm DM}=$ 2.1\,keV NCDM with $t_0=5,000$ hours.
+Although the system noise in $\delta T_b$ images degrades the performance of both PS and CNN analyses, CNN still provides better performance than the 2D power spectrum.
+The information on the dark matter particle mass for $m_{\rm DM} = 1$\,keV cannot be captured by the power spectrum with $t_0 = 1,000$ hours, hidden below the system noise of SKA-MID, and the CNN can successfully extract it.

 In addition, we discuss the effect of the different astrophysical models under the existence of the system noise of SKA.
-The classification with our CNN for $m_{\rm DM} > 10$ keV is largely disturbed by the different astrophysical models as shown in Fig.~\ref{fig:pval_astro}.
-However, with the observation time $t_0=1,000$ hours, the system noise hides the signals for $m_{\rm DM} \ge 4.6$\,keV as shown in Fig.~\ref{fig:pval_noise_include}.
+The classification with our CNN for $m_{\rm DM} > 4.6$ keV is largely affected by the {\FG} model as shown in Fig.~\ref{fig:pval_astro}.
+However, with the observation time $t_0=1,000$ hours, the system noise hides the signals for $m_{\rm DM} \ge 2.1$\,keV as shown in Fig.~\ref{fig:pval_noise_include}.
 Therefore, the difference in the astrophysical model should not be seriously considered given the observational errors in the era of SKA, but it must be the most serious systematic effect in future higher sensitivity observations.